oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/health-readiness-liveness/health-liveness-readiness.md

 {"outcome":"UP","status":"UP","checks":[{"name":"storefront-ready","state":"UP","status":"UP","data":{"storename":"My Shop"}}]}
 ```

 In this case the pod is ready, so the grep command returns what it's found.
-We are not actually concerned with what the pod returns in terms of string output, we are looking for the exit code, interactivly we can find that by looking in the $? variable:
+We are not actually concerned with what the pod returns in terms of string output, we are looking for the exit code, interactively we can find that by looking in the $? variable:

   7. Inside the pod look at the output of the previous command